totemcaf/code-fixer/README.md

 # code-fixer
-Prototype for an Automatic Software Repair tool
+Prototype for an Automatic Software Repair Tool for Java Programs based on Meta-Programs.

 This is a grading exercise for the ECI 2015 course: http://www.monperrus.net/martin/eci2015